 The Judicial Review

 The Judicial Review contains selected conference papers from the Judicial Commission’s education program, as well as from judicial education seminars delivered further afield.
 Articles are published on the basis of their practical usefulness and relevance to a judicial readership.
 The Judicial Review is a valuable source of technical and social context material.
-An annual subscription comprises one issue.
+An annual subscription comprises one electronic issue.

 Selected articles from Judicial Commission publications and papers from the Commission’s seminars and conferences are posted on the website for the interest and benefit of the legal profession and the community.
 Subscription information for the Judicial Officers’ Bulletin and The Judicial Review is available here.